-As we get set to undertake our annual Year In Review reflections, there is no question as to the most significant event of 2016.
-The death of Muhammad Ali caused the entire pugilistic world to stand still and reflect upon the far-reaching legacy of a man who was, in many respects, truly bigger than boxing; indeed, he will forever stand as one of the most influential and famous athletes in the entire history of sport.
+Today is the anniversary of the birth of the amazing athlete who changed boxing forever and, as we must each year, we take time to celebrate his life and career.
+Muhammad Ali’s death in 2016 caused the entire pugilistic world to stop and reflect upon the far-reaching legacy of a man who was, in many respects, truly bigger than boxing, bigger than sports.
+Without a doubt, Muhammad Ali will forever stand as one of the most influential and famous athletes in the entire history of athletic competition.

-12. A Fighting Champion: Unlike so many elite-level boxers of today, Ali wanted to establish himself as a truly great boxer and he knew to do so meant staying active.
-To put his activity level into perspective, consider that in the span of five years, 1970 to ’75, he answered the bell 22 times, in the process giving sports fans his trilogy with Joe Frazier, two tough battles with Ken Norton, his unforgettable knockout over George Foreman, and wins over a host of elite-level contenders including Jerry Quarry, Oscar Bonavena, Jimmy Ellis, George Chuvalo and Ron Lyle.
-Meanwhile, from 2010 to 2015, Wladimir Klitschko fought 12 times; Floyd Mayweather just nine.
-(Ed. note: To further keep this in perspective, guys like Harry Greb and Henry Armstrong fought more than 22 times in a single year.)
+12. A Fighting Champion: Unlike so many elite-level boxers of today, Muhammad Ali wanted to establish himself as a truly great boxer and he knew to do so meant staying active.
+To put his activity level into perspective, consider that in the span of five years, 1970 to ’75, he answered the bell twenty-two times, in the process giving sports fans his trilogy with Joe Frazier, two tough battles with Ken Norton, his unforgettable knockout over George Foreman, and wins over a host of elite-level contenders including Jerry Quarry, Oscar Bonavena, Jimmy Ellis, George Chuvalo and Ron Lyle.
+Meanwhile, from 2010 to 2015, Wladimir Klitschko competed twelve times; Floyd Mayweather just nine.
+(Ed. note: To further keep this in perspective, guys like Harry Greb and Henry Armstrong fought more than twenty times in a single year.)

-11. Speed: There is little doubt that a prime Ali is the fastest heavyweight who has ever stepped into the squared circle.
+11. Speed: There is little doubt that a prime Ali is the fastest heavyweight to have ever stepped through the ropes.
 His quickness and mobility was a revelation in the 1960s; big men simply did not move like that.
 His amazing speed and reflexes allowed him to introduce a level of artistry and elegance to heavyweight boxing which changed the public’s perception of the sport and pioneered new tactics and techniques.
 Years past his prime, Ali still enjoyed a decided speed advantage over most of his opponents, a testament to his astonishing athleticism.

 10. Chin: One of the ironies of the career of Muhammad Ali is that for years the old-timers questioned his courage and toughness.
-They watched him dance and slip punches and concluded that if he was ever hit squarely by a serious puncher he would fold up like a cheap suitcase.
+They watched him dance and slip punches and concluded if he was ever hit squarely by a serious puncher he would fold up like a cheap suitcase.
 How wrong they were.
 In fact, Ali proved too tough for his own good.
-Few boxers in the history of the sport, let alone heavyweights, have withstood the kind of firepower Ali took from Frazier, Norton, Foreman, Shavers and Holmes.
+Precious few boxers in the history of the sport have withstood the kind of firepower Ali took from Frazier, Norton, Foreman, Shavers and Holmes.
 Ali was knocked down only four times in his career, by Sonny Banks, Henry Cooper, Joe Frazier and Chuck Wepner.
-And it should be noted that the Wepner knockdown was the result of “The Bayonne Bleeder” stepping on Ali’s foot at the same moment he landed a right hand to the ribs.
+And it should be noted the Wepner knockdown was the result of “The Bayonne Bleeder” stepping on Ali’s foot at the moment he landed a right hand to the ribs.

 9. A True World Champion: Few boxers have fulfilled the title of “world” champion the way Ali did.
 Instead of staying moored in one’s home country or in Las Vegas, like so many titlists of recent years, “The Greatest” trekked about the globe, boxing in such diverse locales as Switzerland, Malaysia, Ireland, Japan, Germany, the Philippines, and of course, Zaire, in the process cementing his status as a figure of global significance.